 In 2007, I attended my first Creative Problem Solving Institute Conference (CPSI) and it was at that time I was introduced to the study of creativity as a discipline – creativity as problem solving.

-Attending the conference marked a significant turning point in my creative path.
-Learning the Creative Problem Solving (CPS) process in my Springboard training session opened my eyes to deliberate creativity and a world of possibility.
+Attending that conference marked a significant turning point in my creative path.
+Learning the Creative Problem Solving (CPS) process opened my eyes to deliberate creativity and a world full of possibilities.

 Then came a life-changing event: the birth of my first child.

 How might she grow to be someone who felt creative?
 What could I do to nurture her creative potential?